 That's backwards.
 Design for startups isn't about aesthetics.
 It's about reducing the time between user arriving and user succeeding.
 Every second of friction in that journey is a second where your user might give up.

-Why Startup UX Is Fundamentally Different from Corporate UX
+Why Is Startup UX Fundamentally Different From Corporate UX?

 Corporate UX Design